 See: The architect, C H Page and Brother of Austin designed other courthouses in Anderson County, Fort Bend County, Hall County, Hays County, Orange County, Travis County, Trinity County and Williamson County.

-Note: The first courthouse was a log structure built in 1847.
+History: The county was created in 1846 and Greenville was selected as the county seat.
+The first courthouse was a log structure built in 1847.
 The second courthouse was a frame structure built by Parson Stilwell in 1853.
 The third courthouse was a brick structure built in 1859.
 The fourth courthouse was the Methodist Espiscopal Church Building purchased in 1881.
 The fifth courthouse was designed by Wesley Clarke Dodson and constructed in 1881 and which burned in 1885.
 The sixth courthouse was also designed by Wesley Clarke Dodson and constructed in 1885.
 The seventh and present courthouse was constructed at a cost of $400,000.